When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-What Stimulates Production of Breast Milk?
+What Stimulates Breast Milk Production?

-When Does Milk Production Start?
+When Does Milk Actually Start?

 Think of colostrum in teaspoonfuls, not ounces.
 It’s thick, almost jelly-like when expressed.
 Your baby will only need little bits at a time but will need it often.